mre/endler.dev/content/2026/github-was-never-about-the-source-code/index.md

 The way I see it, our code could live anywhere.
 We could share stars, comments, and project updates through a common network, similar to [Keybase](https://keybase.io/) or [Mastodon](https://mastodon.social).

-Send me an email you like the idea.
+Send me an email if you like the idea.